The Majority

 It is simply the largest group of Americans who want their country to work.

-When you hear people arguing, don't be part of that noise.
+When you hear people arguing, don't be part of the noise/argument,

 What would America look like if the Majority had a voice again?